Nintendo Switch Black Friday deals 2019 - best bundles and UK discounts

 Nintendo Switch Black Friday deals 2019 – best bundles and UK discounts

-Your guide to the best Nintendo Switch Black Friday deals - and what to look for
+Your guide to the best Nintendo Switch Black Friday deals available this weekend - and what to look for

-Black Friday Nintendo Switch deals launched early, but with a newer model out and the Lite version in the mix too, what should you be looking for?
-We’ve rounded up our best picks and a few top tips.

-The regular Nintendo Switch is on offer with a range of bundles and prices as well as the new Nintendo Switch Lite – expect the deals to change all the way through to Cyber Monday.

-Whether you’re looking for the cheapest Nintendo Switch bundles, or just a great deal to get that early Christmas gift, Black Friday is a good time to snap up the console.
+Whether you’re looking for the cheapest Nintendo Switch bundles, or just a great deal to get that early Christmas gift, Black Friday weekend and Cyber Monday are great times to snap up the console.

+The best deal we’ve seen so far on the Nintendo Switch is £279 at Amazon and the same price at Ebay (£279).
+Amazon has the Switch Lite for £179, we’ll update you if this changes.

-You can also get the Nintendo Switch in a Pokemon Sword bundle for £319, a saving of £4.99 – it’s a new game so we don’t expect huge savings on this one.
-The Nintendo Switch Lite is also down to £189.99 at Amazon, which seems to be the lowest the Lite is going for right now.
+You can also get the Nintendo Switch in a Pokemon Shield bundle for £309, a saving of £6.99 – it’s a new game so we don’t expect huge savings on this one.
+The Nintendo Switch Lite is also down to £179 at Amazon, which seems to be the lowest the Lite is going for right now.
 Asda has a good deal with Nintendo Switch dropping to £169.99, but that’s only if you pop in-store.
 Most brands are offering the Nintendo Switch with the Labo kit thrown in for £279 at the moment if you’re after a bundle.

+Amazon’s Nintendo Switch bundle deals page has a few offers that caught our eye – with games like Legend of Zelda: Links Awakening, Luigi’s Mansion 3, Just Dance and Mario Kart Deluxe 8 all available in bundles.

-We’ll be updating this page with the latest best Nintendo Switch Black Friday deals right through to Cyber Monday – so bookmark the page to stay in the loop.
+We’ll be updating this page in real time with the latest best Nintendo Switch Black Friday weekend deals right through to Cyber Monday – so bookmark the page to stay in the loop.

 - Carphone Warehouse – free Nintendo Switch Lite with selected phone contracts